-It lies in the sole discretion of claimant to quantify the damages.
-The awarded amount is distributed proportionally, depending on the amount in dispute of the single claim.
+It lies in the sole discretion of the claimant to quantify the damages.
+The awarded amount is distributed proportionally, depending on the amount in dispute in that single claim.

 5.6 Do special rules apply to the settlement of claims/proceedings, e.g. is court approval required?